OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification/csharp/README.md

     ![New Secret](https://raw.githubusercontent.com/OfficeDev/Microsoft-Teams-Samples/main/samples/bot-conversation-sso-quickstart/js/sso_media/ClientSecret.png)
 </br>

-    - _Copy and paste the secret value somewhere safe_.
+    - Copy and paste the secret value somewhere safe.
 You'll need it in a future step

 - Expose API endpoint
     - Click "_Expose an API_" in the left rail